chbeu/chbeu.github.io/content/post/20230326_perspectives/index.md

 projects: [multimethod]
 ---

 The workshop [Perspectives on the Evaluation of Recommender Systems](https://perspectives-ws.github.io/2023/) goes into its third edition and will be held at [RecSys 2023](https://recsys.acm.org/recsys23/) in Singapore.
 I am happy to co-chair this workshop together with [Alan Said](https://www.alansaid.com) and [Eva Zangerle](https://evazangerle.at).
-The Call for Papers will soon be a available at the workshop website.
+The Call for Papers will soon be available at the workshop website.